Quantum Field Measurements in the Fewster-Verch Framework: The FV framework and its ``Heisenberg cut''

-One can regard the probe in the FV framework as a mere mathematical artifact to arrive at a well-behaved set of local QFT operations.
-Alternatively, one could postulate that such a (perhaps, effective) QFT is at the root of any measurement we currently conduct in the lab.
+This question extends even further, if we regard the probe in the FV framework, not as a mere mathematical artifact to arrive at a well-behaved set of local QFT operations but as a (perhaps, effective) QFT which is at the root of any measurement we currently conduct in the lab.
 In that second case, the measurement of the probe should likewise be realizable within the FV framework.
 That would require introducing another probe, which in turn should be measured with another probe, and so on.

-Now, let us call $\mathbbm{M}_1$ the set of POVMs that can be realized within the FV framework (i.e., of the form $M$ for some measurement scheme) and define the sets of POVMs $\{\mathbbm{M}_k\}_k$ by induction: A POVM is in $\mathbbm{M}_{k}$ if it admits an FV realization such that the probe is subject to a measurement in $\mathbb{M}_{k-1}$.
-Analogously, we define $\mathbbm{I}_{k}$ to be the set of instruments which admit an FV realization such that the probe is subject to a measurement in $\mathbbm{M}_{k-1}$.
-One wonders if there exist non-trivial POVMs $M$ or instruments $I$---namely, with informative measurement outcomes---such that $M\in \mathbbm{M}_k$ or $I \in \mathbbm{I}_k$ for all $k$.
-Since some quantum operations seem only reachable as limits of other FV-realizable quantum operations, it will be convenient to work with an asymptotic notion of the sets $\{\mathbbm{M}_k\}_k$ and $\{\mathbbm{I}_k\}_k$.
+Now, let us call $\mathbbm{M}_1$ the set of POVMs that can be realized within the FV framework (i.e., of the form $\Instr(1)$ as given in \eqref{instr_FV} for some choice of a measurement scheme) and define the sets of POVMs $\{\mathbbm{M}_n\}_n$ by induction: A POVM is in $\mathbbm{M}_{n}$ if it admits an FV realization such that the probe is subject to a measurement in $\mathbbm{M}_{n-1}$.
+Analogously, we define $\mathbbm{I}_{n}$ as the set of instruments that admit an FV realization such that the probe is subject to a measurement in $\mathbbm{M}_{n-1}$.